FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

+The operator will only replace failed Pods when the cluster meets the desired fault tolerance.
+If the cluster doesn't meet the desired fault tolerance the automatic replacement step will be skipped.

 ## Enforce Full Replication

 Per default the operator doesn't check if the cluster is fully replicated before removing process groups that are marked for removal.